RULES OF PROCEDURE OF THE EAST TRANSNATIONAL ARBITRATION COURT

 Article 12: Initiation of the Arbitration Court Proceedings on a Case

-(1) The arbitration proceedings are to begin when a statement of claim is submitted to the
+(1) The arbitration proceedings are to begin when a statement of claim is submitted to the Arbitration Court.
+The statement of claim shall be submitted in writing.
+The statement of claim is attached by as many true copies as there are participants in the matter.

 Article 13: Statement of Claim